OpenVisualCloud/Media-Transport-Library/doc/dma.md

 ## 3. Pass the DMA port to RxTxApp

-Args --dma_dev was used the pass the DMA setup, below example bind 3 dma ports to the application
+The argument --dma_dev is used to pass the DMA setup.
+In the following example, three DMA ports are bound to the application:

 ```bash
 --dma_dev 0000:80:04.0,0000:80:04.1,0000:80:04.2
 ```

-Logs will show the DMA usage info like below:
+The logs will display the DMA usage information as shown below:

 ```bash
 ST: RX_VIDEO_SESSION(1,0): pkts 2589325 by dma copy, dma busy 0.000000
 ST: DMA(0), s 2589313 c 2589313 e 0 avg q 1
 ```

-BTW, the gtest support --dma_dev also, pls pass the DMA setup for the DMA test.
+By the way, gtest also supports the use of --dma_dev.
+Please pass the DMA setup for DMA testing as well.

 ## 3. DMA sample code for application usage

-Refer to [dma_sample.c](../app/sample/dma/dma_sample.c) for how to use DMA in application side, use st_hp_virt2iova(for st_hp_malloc) or st_dma_map(for malloc) to get the IOVA address.
+Refer to [dma_sample.c](../app/sample/dma/dma_sample.c) to learn how to use DMA on the application side.
+Use st_hp_virt2iova (for st_hp_malloc) or st_dma_map (for malloc) to obtain the IOVA address.